-- 7. Catch and effort reporting in the krill fishery is on a monthly basis (where reports of catch and effort in one month must be provided before the end of the following month) until the reported catch in a management area (i.e. an area with a spatially defined catch limit) reaches 80% of the catch limit.
+7. Catch and effort reporting in the krill fishery is on a monthly basis (where reports of catch and effort in one month must be provided before the end of the following month) until the reported catch in a management area (i.e. an area with a spatially defined catch limit) reaches 80% of the catch limit.
 Where the reported catch exceeds 80%, then five-day catch and effort reporting is required (where catches and effort in a five-day period are reported within two working days of the end of that five-day period).
-For an area where the five-day reporting requirement has been triggered in a season, then in all subsequent seasons the change from monthly to five-day reporting occurs when the catch reaches 50% of the catch limit.
-The use of an adaptive reporting period approach was implemented in 2010 to help in the forward projection and closure forecasting in the krill fishery. - 8.
-Haul-by-haul information from the krill fishery is provided on the C1 reporting forms (with data required to be submitted by the end of the month following data collection).
-In order to accommodate data from the continuous fishing system, in a format that is compatible with the reporting system for conventional trawling, catches are reported in 'haul intervals' of two hours in duration for all of the period that the net is in the water. - 9.
-Monthly summaries of catch and effort in each management area that are provided at the end of each season by the Flag States, referred to as STATLANT data, are used in publicly available summaries of regional and global fishery statistics (e.g. CCAMLR Statistical Bulletin; FAO Yearbook).
+For an area where the five-day reporting requirement has been triggered in a season, in all subsequent seasons the change from monthly to five-day reporting occurs when the catch reaches 50% of the catch limit.
+The use of an adaptive reporting period approach was implemented in 2010 to help in the forward projection and closure forecasting in the krill fishery.

+8. Haul-by-haul information from the krill fishery is provided on the C1 reporting forms (with data required to be submitted by the end of the month following data collection).
+In order to accommodate data from the continuous fishing system, in a format that is compatible with the reporting system for conventional trawling, catches are reported in 'haul intervals' of two hours in duration for all the period that the net is in the water.

-Reported catch in 2015 and 2016
+Reported catch in 2016 and 2017

-- 10. In 2015, 12 vessels fished in Subareas 48.1, 48.2 and 48.3 and the total catch of krill reported was 225 466 tonnes of which approximately 68% was taken from Subarea 48.1 (Table 1). - 11.
-In 2016, 11 vessels fished in at least one of the three Subareas 48.1, 48.2 and 48.3; the total catch of krill reported in catch and effort reports was 260 174 tonnes (Table 2).
+9. In 2016, 12 vessels fished in Subareas 48.1, 48.2 and 48.3 and the total catch of krill reported was 259 979 tonnes of which approximately 68% was taken from Subarea 48.1 (Table 1).

+10. In 2017, 11 vessels fished in at least one of the three Subareas 48.1, 48.2 and 48.3; the total catch of krill was 236 939 tonnes (Table 2).
+In addition, one vessel fished for krill in Divisions 58.4.1 and 58.4.2 and caught a total of 513 tonnes (Table 3).